RNA-Seq: Basics, Applications and Protocol

 What are the applications of RNA-seq?

 RNA-seq lets us investigate and discover the transcriptome, the total cellular content of RNAs including mRNA, rRNA and tRNA.
-Understanding the transcriptome is key if we are to connect the information on our genome with its functional protein expression.
-RNA-seq can tell us which genes are turned on in a cell, what their level of expression is, and at what times they are activated or shut off2.
-This allows scientists to more deeply understand the biology of a cell and assess changes that may indicate disease.
-Some of the most popular techniques that use RNA-seq are transcriptional profiling, SNP identification, RNA editing and differential gene expression analysis3.
+Understanding the transcriptome is key if we are to connect the information in our genome with its functional protein expression.
+RNA-seq can tell us which genes are turned on in a cell, what their level of transcription is, and at what times they are activated or shut off.2 This allows scientists to understand the biology of a cell more deeply and assess changes that may indicate disease.
+Some of the most popular techniques that use RNA-seq are transcriptional profiling, single nucleotide polymorphism (SNP) identification,3 RNA editing and differential gene expression analysis.4

 This can give researchers vital information about the function of genes.
-For example, the transcriptome can highlight all the tissues in which a gene of unknown function is expressed, which might indicate what its role is.
+For example, the transcriptome can highlight all the tissues in which a gene of unknown function is turned on, which might indicate what its role is.
 It also captures information about alternative splicing events (Figure 1), which produce different transcripts from one single gene sequence.
 These events would not be picked up by DNA sequencing.
-It can also identify post-transcriptional modifications that occur during mRNA processing such as polyadenylation and 5’ capping2.
+It can also identify post-transcriptional modifications that occur during mRNA processing such as polyadenylation and 5’ capping.2

 How does RNA-seq work?

-Early RNA-seq techniques used Sanger sequencing technology, a technique that although innovative at the time, was also low-throughput, costly, and inaccurate.
-It is only recently, with the advent and proliferation of NGS technology, have we been able to fully take advantage of RNA-seq’s potential4.
+Early RNA-seq techniques used Sanger sequencing technology, a technique that although innovative at the time was also low-throughput and costly.
+It is only recently, with the advent and proliferation of NGS technology, have we been able to fully take advantage of RNA-seq’s potential.5